unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 Like `ImplicitCommands`, `ImplicitFeedCommandParameter` attributes can also be nested to enable or disable specific scopes in the app.

-## Explicit command creation using factory methods
+## Manual command creation using factory methods

 Adding Commands via code generation is sufficient enough to probably cover all scenarios.
 However, sometimes you'd want to fine-grain your Commands and declare them in an explicit manner.
 Commands can be built manually using the static class [`Command`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/Command.cs).